-For Phase 1, the Owner has established the construction cost budget of \$116,050,105 in current US\$.
+For Phase 1, the Owner has established the construction cost budget of \$13,557,377 in current US\$.
 The budget does not include contractor's fee, bond, general liability and builder's risk insurance, permits, or escalation to the start of construction.
-A 5% design contingency is included in these budgeted costs.
+A 5% design contingency is included in the Sitework budget only.